 The ER image shows multiple water-bearing zones (blue) that are associated with vertical or steeply-dipping discontinuities.
 These discontinuities are interpreted as steeply dipping fracture zones in the bedrock.
 The drilling target that was selected yielded 100 GPM.

-Louisa County: phyllite bedrock
+Eastern Albemarle County: phyllite bedrock